yuyuwu-com/springBoot_azure/README.md

 # springBoot_azure
 a basic spring boot java app using gradle

-in application.properties file(src/main/resources), change

-    server.port = 8080

-to

-    server.port = 80

-before uploading

-Then update the  build.gradle file to point to a webapp you have on the portal.
+Update the  build.gradle file to point to a webapp you have on the portal or it will create a new one if you dont have one.

     azurewebapp
     {